kgstorm/home-assistant-calorie-tracker/README.md

 ## Features

-- Tracks calories, exercise, weight, body fat, and BMR.
+- Tracks calories, exercise, weight, and body fat.
 - Set your starting weight, goal weight, and daily calorie goals.
 - Includes a Home Assistant side panel to view/edit all data.
 - Supports multiple profiles for different users.